adnankuran0/BlackHoleSimulation/README.md

 To get the project up and running, you'll need to follow the setup instructions for your platform.

+#### For Windows
+1. Navigate to the `Scripts` folder in the project directory.
+2. Run the Setup-Windows.bat batch file.

 #### For Linux

 1. Navigate to the `Scripts` folder in the project directory.